-6. To serve in any way in the military service, I would be deprived of obeying the command to assemble on Lord's day to worship God in the Bible way, at all men; such matters are matters of doctrine.
-Matters least part of the time, hence would disobey God (Heb. of opinion are not here necessarily included, and should 10:25; Acts 20:7; 1 Cor.
-16:1.
-2).
+6. To serve in any way in the military service, I would be deprived of obeying the command to assemble on Lord's day to worship God in the Bible way, at least part of the time, hence would disobey God (Heb.
+10:25; Acts 20:7; 1 Cor.
+16:1, 2).

-war in any form or branch, and for the above reasons, I authorize my name to be listed in support of the above principles.
+Therefore, I cannot conscientiously engage in carnal war in any form or branch, and for the above reasons, I authorize my name to be listed in support of the above principles.